NOAA-GFDL/FRE-NCtools/README.md

 should be enough to get you started using the commands.
 We are in the process of collecting more information on the tools available in this package.
 These will be added when available.

+Commonly, to combine restart and history files, one should run is-compressed on the candidate file first.

+If it returns 0, it's land compressed file that needs:
+1. combine-ncc inputfile1 inputfile2 outputfile
+2. decompress-ncc inputfile outputfile

+If is-compressed returns non-zero, it's a regular distributed file that gets:
+1. mppnccombine outputfile inputfile1 inputfile2 ...

 ## Disclaimer